bitsai/eliminator/README.md

-A CoffeeScript planner for NFL Eliminator pools.
+A JavsScript planner for NFL Eliminator pools.
 Helps keep track of which teams are still available to be picked.

 * Color code: green means a team is available, yellow represents the pick for a particular week, and red means a team has already been used.